TVLukeProductions/AmbientAlarmClock/readme.md

 <img src="https://raw.github.com/TVLuke/AmbientAlarmClock/master/res/drawable-mdpi/icon.png" alt="Logo"/>
 </p>

 The simple but effective alarm clock that plays you some music, offers you the news, turns on the light and more.
+[Download here](https://www.dropbox.com/s/789l8ah3w1z0h1c/AmbientAlarmClock_5_1_9.apk)

 Features:
 #### Alarm Clock